seqinfo/tac-seq-data-analysis/README.md

 3. Open VirtualBox and go to "File -> Import Appliance -> choose TAC-seq-data-analysis.ova (leave the default options).
 4. To start the virtual machine, right click on the "TAC-seq-data-analysis" -> Start.
 5. Once started, on the desktop of the virtual machine, follow `protocol.txt` to run analysis.
-6. If virtual machine prompts for password, then enter "TAC-seq".
+6. Password for virtual machine is "TAC-seq".
-7. To use your own sequencing data, you can use cloud services such as Google Drive to transfer data between your operating system and virtual machine.
-It is possible to use a shared folder, please see below for further instructions.
+7. Transfer your data to virtual machine through Google Drive or using flash drive.
+Also it is possible to use a shared folder, please see below for further instructions.

 Please note, by default the maximum space, the TAC-seq-data-analysis virtual machine can use, is limited to 10 GB.
 For larger sequencing data analysis than provided example files, it is recommended to use [shared folder](https://www.howtogeek.com/189974/how-to-share-your-computers-files-with-a-virtual-machine/) that allows to share your files from your host operating system with virtual machine.